StreamMeBots/bot-boilerplate/readme.md

+# NOTICE

+This package is deprecated.
+A new api is in the works.

 # StreamMe NW Bot Boilerplate

 StreamMe NW Bot Boilerplate provides a groundwork for a creating node webkit + react bot application.
 It contains: